opral/monorepo/source-code/design-system/README.md

 # @inlang/design-system

-Unstyled web components with configurable style on option.
+Unstyled web components with optional, configurable, and themeable styling.

 Like https://www.radix-ui.com/ but with class components like https://daisyui.com/components/button/.
 What's the benefit of combining web components + RadixUI + daisyUI?
 Unstyled components that work everywhere (React, Svelte, Vue, even markdown!) that are accessible, themeable